Zviad Gamsakhurdia: Foreign policy

 On 31 March 1991, during the Georgian referendum, the American delegation led by Richard Nixon arrived to Georgia and met with Zviad Gamsakhurdia.
 The visit was unofficial, but it was still arranged by the US president George H. W. Bush.
 During the meeting, Gamsakhurdia said that "there is no "Soviet people" but the nations conquered by the Soviet Union".
 Two weeks earlier, on 15 March, Gamsakhurdia met with James Baker in the US Embassy in Moscow.
 In an attempt to debunk the claim that "Gorbachev's Perestroika and democratic reforms would change situation in the Soviet Union", Gamsakhurdia said that they were just a façade "to preserve the neocolonialism and the imperial structures".
 Gamsakhurdia said that he would believe that the Gorbachev's reforms were real only if Gorbachev amended the USSR Law on Secession and made it more "fair".

 In an attempt to regulate the South Ossetia conflict, Gamsakhurdia met with Chairman of the Supreme Soviet of the Russian SFSR Boris Yeltsin in March 1991 in Kazbegi.
 At the negotiations, they agreed to establish a joint Russian-Georgian Joint Commission of Ministries of Internal Affairs to study the situation in the region, restore order and disarm the illegal groups.

 On 6 and 7 April 1991, representatives of Armenia, Georgia, Estonia, Latvia, Lithuania and Moldova met in Chișinău, Moldova and pledged to cooperate in their independence efforts.

 As Georgia was moving towards independence from the Soviet Union, the Georgian government, led by Zviad Gamsakhurdia, addressed Boris Yeltsin stating that "After the fall of the Soviet Union, the only legitimate framework for relations between the Russian Federation and Georgia can be the treaty signed between Soviet Russia and the Democratic Republic of Georgia in Moscow on 7 May 1920".
 Under this treaty, Russia granted de jure recognition of Georgian independence in exchange for promising not to grant asylum on Georgian soil to troops of powers hostile to Bolshevik Russia.
 Moscow refused, and Georgia declared Soviet troops in Georgia an occupation force.

-In July 1991, the Chairman of the Armenian Supreme Council Levon Ter-Petrosyan visited Tbilisi and met Georgian President Zviad Gamsakhurdia.
+In July 1991, the chairman of the Armenian Supreme Council Levon Ter-Petrosyan visited Tbilisi and met Georgian president Zviad Gamsakhurdia.

-On 3 July 1991, during a press conference, President Gamsakhurdia rejected that Georgia was considering a NATO membership.
+On 3 July 1991, during a press conference, President Gamsakhurdia denied that Georgia was considering a NATO membership.